Diseases in an SHTF

 Diseases Caused by Insects

 In many parts of the world, diseases are commonly spread by insects.
-Some of the deadliest disease outbreaks in history have been spread via insect.
+Some of the deadliest disease outbreaks in history have been spread via insects.

 In the United States, many of these insects are kept at bay by insecticides sprayed by communities and local governments.
 If a major disaster occurs many of these programs would become unsustainable.
 This means that we should be ready to expect a massive increase in the insect population in a post-collapse environment.

 One of the best ways to keep mosquitoes from growing is to ensure that pools of stagnant water are not allowed to sit around.
 This can be done by covering water collection devices with a screen or by simply not allowing water to gather in things like spare tires, buckets, or shallow pools.

 A great way to prevent water from becoming a breeding ground for insects is to use it to water plants or as drinking water.